 Give yourself permission to change your prices.
 I evaluate my pricing annually at a minimum and have both raised and lowered my prices over the years.

 My first Blogger website was $25.
 Yes, $25!
-I now charge $500 or $800 as my entry-level price points.
+I now charge much more for entry-level projects and eliminated smaller projects entirely in order to save time for larger ones.
 The quality and scope of work is larger now than it was 10 years ago, but looking back $25 was far, far too low!
 I had no idea as a new business owner how to value and price my work, and I had feelings about charging my true worth.

 I’m a big fan of “own lane, own race” but being aware of how others price similar work can help you price yours.
 I’m not the most expensive provider in my niche, but I’m not the least expensive either.